vilkoos/my_data_analyst_portfolio/README.md

 **NOTE**

 (1) As a lecturer I can't help but wonder.
-Are portfolios the next big thing in education?
+Are portfolios the next big thing in education?(2)
 If so, what is a a good portfolio, how do you do it?
 My way of answering these questions: try, fail, next time fail better.

+(2) Here is a [second example of a portfolio](https://github.com/JorisSchut/MOOC-portfolio) on github.